 Injuries suffered in slip and fall accidents vary between relatively minor bruises and sprains to fractures, brain injuries, birth defects, and tragically, death.
 Although the property owner never is an insurer or guarantor of absolute safety, the owner must always act reasonably.
 What is “reasonable” under the circumstances requires an understanding of the law, an analysis of all the relevant facts, an investigation sufficient to collect all important information from the defendant and witnesses, and, in some cases, the analysis and opinion of experts.

 It is important to contact counsel as soon as possible after the accident so that information such as photographs and witness statements may be collected as quickly as possible.
 Our firm has handled premises liability claims in a wide variety of circumstances and for a large range of injuries.
-We have handled cases in which the victims have slipped and fallen in supermarkets, on sidewalks, in parking lots, at shopping malls, and at other public and private locations.
+We have handled cases in which the victims have slipped and fallen in supermarkets, on sidewalks, in parking lots, at shopping malls, in hospitals, at nursing homes, in rehabilitation centers, in assisted living facilities, and at other public and private locations.

 Generally, one who possesses real property is required to remove accumulated ice and snow from walkways within a reasonable time after the snow and ice has accumulated.
 In Pennsylvania, the courts require that a victim prove that “hills and ridges” were present and that the ice and snow unreasonably obstructed travel on the walkway.
 In almost all cases, though, it is up to the jury to determine if the hills and ridges are sufficiently dangerous.
 They need not be very large, but they must create a “lumpy” surface making walking difficult.
 That is why, if you are injured on ice and snow, it is very important to be able to describe the condition.